To implement, educate, innovate and evaluate group medical visits as an efficient model for integrated primary care.

 Dr. Early received is MD from Dartmouth Medical School and did his Family Medicine Residency at Group Health in Seattle, WA .
 He is currently an MBA student at Babson College.
 Dr. Early is passionate about primary care, medical education and health care delivery.
 He served as a family medicine residency director for 17 years follow by 5 years as chief medical officer at a federally-funded community health center.
 In 2015, he decided to quit his job to finally pursue is dream- to create the model to redesign primary health care delivery.

-Matt Daniel is the Corporate Senior Vice President, Legal Compliance & Deputy General Counsel at a NYSE-listed life science company, Charles River Laboratories International, Inc. Previously, Matt was a corporate attorney at Goodwin Procter LLP in Boston, and prior to that he practiced with Paul, Weiss, Rifkind, Wharton & Garrison LLP in New York City.
+Matt Daniel is Corporate Senior Vice President, General Counsel, Chief Compliance Officer and Corporate Secretary at Charles River Laboratories International, Inc., a NYSE-listed life science company.
+Previously, Matt was a corporate attorney at Goodwin Procter LLP in Boston, and prior to that he practiced with Paul, Weiss, Rifkind, Wharton & Garrison LLP in New York City.
 He holds a B.A. from Cornell University and a J.D. from New York University School of Law.